 Baptist Children's Homes employs nearly 350 full-time and part-time staff.

 Baptist Children's Homes of North Carolina offers residential placement and prevention services to help children and families overcome problems and challenges.
-BCH provides services in 21 communities across the state plus an orphanage in Guatemala.
-In addition to its traditional residential homes for children, BCH also operates a teen mother/baby parent home, a transitional living service for older residents, group homes for developmentally disabled adults, a model weekday education program, wilderness camps for at-risk boys and girls, an equine therapy service at a residential ranch, and cottages across the state for single mothers and their children.
+BCH provides services in 23 communities across the state plus orphanages in Guatemala.
+In addition to its traditional cottage homes for children, BCH trains and licenses familes to become family foster homes for children.
+BCH also operates a teen mother/baby parent home, a transitional living service for older residents, homes for intellectually and developmentally disabled adults, a model weekday education program, residential wilderness camps for at-risk boys and girls, and cottages across the state for single mothers and their children.
+The nonprofit serves families struggling with financial stability through the Bob and Carolyn Tucker Greater Vision Outreach Ministry.

 Utilizing funding provided by the Baptist State Convention of North Carolina, BCH operates the North Carolina Baptist Aging Ministry (NCBAM), a program providing information and resources to aid North Carolina’s aging population and their families.